-Spamalot (inspired by the 1975 movie Monty Python and the Holy Grail) tells the tale of King Arthur and his Knights of the Round Table on their quest from God (voiced by a familiar actor) for the Holy Grail — with a short stop in the dazzling Spam-filled land of Camelot.
-The show boasts "a chorus line of dancing divas and knights, flatulent Frenchmen, killer rabbits and one legless knight" who sing and dance.
-(Python devotees will be happy to know The Knights Who Say "Ni!" also make an appearance.)
+Inspired by the 1975 film Monty Python and the Holy Grail, Spamalot tells the tale of King Arthur and his Knights of the Round Table on their quest from God for the Holy Grail—with a short stop in the dazzling Spam-filled land of Camelot.
+The musical features music by Eric Idle (one of the film’s original writers) and John Du Prez with lyrics and book by Idle.

 Look Back at Spamalot on Broadway